learnk8s/learnk8s.io/src/requests-limits/content.md

 kubectl delete vpa flask-cache
 ```

-Excellent, let's install the dashboard next.
+Next, let's install the dashboard.

-Goldilocks is packaged as a Helm chart.
+_Goldilocks is packaged as a Helm chart._

 So you should head over to the [official website and download Helm.](https://helm.sh/docs/intro/install/)